-By observing the generation results on the VIPER benchmark, we identify several representative failure modes prevalent in current video models.
-We categorize these patterns below and provide cases in Figure~\ref{fig:fail_case}, aiming to provide insights and potential directions for future optimization of video models.
+Upon observing generation results from VIPER, we identify several representative failure modes prevalent in current video models.
+We categorize these patterns below and illustrate specific cases in Figure~\ref{fig:fail_case}, aiming to provide insights for the future optimization of video generation models.

-\paragraph{Constraints Violation.} We observe that models often struggle to identify implicit constraints within tasks, such as not violating the maze structure when solving the maze or adhering to the movement rules in a Checkmate-in-one scenario.
-To address this, we investigate whether explicitly providing these constraints as input can improve the model's performance.
-We test Veo 3.1 by providing the model with the process constraints $c$.
-As shown in Table~\ref{tab:constraints}, providing these additional information significantly enhances model performance.
+\paragraph{Constraints Violation.} We observe that models often struggle to identify implicit constraints within tasks, such as not violating the maze structure when solving the maze or adhering to the movement rules in a checkmate-in-one scenario.
+To address this, we investigate whether explicitly prompting these constraints can mitigate the issue.
+We evaluate Veo 3.1 by supplementing the input with explicit process constraints $C$.
+As shown in Table~\ref{tab:constraints}, providing this auxiliary information significantly enhances model performance.
 This result indicates that the failure to respect constraints is not attributed to a deficiency in the model's generation capabilities, but rather stems from an insufficient comprehension of the instructions.